 Your annual salary from last year is used to estimate your unemployment benefit in your state.
-We used numbers from the U.S. Department of Labor, updated January 1 2020.
+We used numbers from the, updated January 1 2020.
 The estimate won't be exact, as every state uses a different calculation based on annual or quarterly earnings.
 Our calculator will be fairly accurate if you earn roughly the same amount each quarter.
 In general, if states provided two different calculations depending on your earnings, we used the lower amount so that the Unemployment Calculator would tend to underestimate, rather than overestimate, your benefit.

 The Number of dependents is important for only the states that provide extra benefits for those with dependents.
 This is generally a small number and reaches a maximum of $24 per dependent (in Alaska) per week.

 The Benefit start date refers to the first week you are eligible to receive unemployment insurance payments.
 This helps to determine how many more weeks you can receive benefits, including the $600 FPUC benefit, which will expire on July 31, 2020 (under the CARES Act) and the continued benefits under the 'HEALS' Act.